-Canon 1D X Mark II versus Panasonic GF7
+Canon 1D X Mark II vs Panasonic GF7

-The Canon EOS-1D X Mark II and the Panasonic Lumix DMC-GF7 are two digital cameras that were revealed to the public, respectively, in February 2016 and January 2015.
+The Canon EOS-1D X Mark II and the Panasonic Lumix DMC-GF7 are two digital cameras that were officially introduced, respectively, in February 2016 and January 2015.
 The 1DX Mark II is a DSLR, while the GF7 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX Mark II) and a Four Thirds (GF7) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D X Mark II vs Panasonic GF7

 An illustration of the physical size and weight of the Canon 1D X Mark II and the Panasonic GF7 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GF7 is considerably smaller (74 percent) than the Canon 1D X Mark II.
 Moreover, the GF7 is substantially lighter (83 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the GF7 does not feature any corresponding weather-sealing.